Kate Gosselin’s Strict Rules Revealed, Pats Down Kids When They Return From Jon’s House, More

 — stephanie (@connie1118) January 7, 2017

 Us Magazine shared not long ago about Jon Gosselin getting to spend New Year’s Eve with four of his eight children.
 Jon never gets all of the kids at once, and it sounds like the older girls haven’t been seeing him at all lately.
-For New Year’s Eve, he had Aaden, Joel, Hannah and Leah, as well as some of his friends and his girlfriend, Colleen with him.
+For New Year’s Eve, he had Aaden, Joel, Hannah, and Leah, as well as some of his friends and his girlfriend, Colleen with him.
 Jon has explained that he doesn’t even really talk to Kate at all anymore.
 They do not discuss when he will see the kids or which kids he will get to see.
 He explained some details not long ago.

 “I can’t do anything.
 ‘How come you only get four kids?’
 Because who I get is who I get.
 Whoever comes through that gate or gets off that bus is who I get.
 And Collin is homeschooled, so he doesn’t get off a bus.”